-Below, M4 Jasmyne Jackson shares her Capstone for Impact in this video presentation directed by another UMMS student.
+Below, M4 Jasmyne Jackson shares her Capstone for Impact in a video presentation directed by another UMMS student.

 Impact Accelerator Opportunities

-If you develop an idea for your Capstone for Impact during your first year of medical school, you may want to consider the Impact Accelerator for M1s.
+If you develop an idea for your CFI during your first year of medical school, you may want to consider the Impact Accelerator for M1s.
 This opportunity is offered during the summer break between the Scientific Trunk and Clinical Trunk years.

-We strongly encourage students to take full advantage of the summer break to rest and recharge, however we also recognize that some students will welcome this opportunity to start work on their Capstone for Impact.
+We strongly encourage students to take full advantage of the summer break to rest and recharge, however we also recognize that some students will want this opportunity to start work on their CFI.

-Current M1s apply in the spring with a 250-word proposal and brief letter of support from their Path of Excellence or Leadership adviser.
-Students who are working outside of these areas will have their proposal reviewed separately by committee.
+- Current M1s apply in the spring with a 250-word proposal and brief letter of support from their project advisor/mentor (if none, their Path of Excellence or Leadership advisor).
+Students who are working outside of these areas will have their proposal reviewed separately by the CFI committee.

-Includes $500 stipend to help cover expenses related to project.
+- Includes $500 grant to help cover expenses related to project.

 By the end of four weeks, students will submit a short personal reflection on how their Impact Accelerator project has informed their non-clinical professional development.